MinimSecure/unum-sdk/README-linux_generic.md

 ### Guided install

-Installation is simplified by using the interactive installer script that allows the user to customize the installation, like installing an init script.
+Installation is simplified by using the interactive installer script that allows the user to customize and automate the installation.

 Run the script as root: